JeanVittory/todo-frontend/README.md

 For the `VITE_BACKEND_URL`, we recommend using port **3333** as this is the default port for the backend.
 If you choose to use a different port in the backend, make sure to specify it in this variable.

 That's all now you can run `npm run dev`.

+## Test

+Please use `npm run test` to execute the tests into the project.